Triathlon Clubs in Dublin

 3D Triathlon Club

-North Dublin City Centre • Est. 2001
+Est. 2001 • North Dublin City Centre

 Welcoming environment for triathletes of all levels, emphasising quality coaching and strong community spirit.
+Training sessions in accessible city locations with structured plans and supportive atmosphere.

-Training Locations
+Accessible Training

-Phoenix Park and accessible city locations
+Phoenix Park and city locations

-• • Structured training plans and coaching
+Structured training plans

-• • Social events and race participation
+Events and race participation

 Visit 3D Triathlon